 Philippe Schlenker, Global Distinguished Professor of Linguistics

-Philippe Schlenker is a Senior Researcher at Institut Jean-Nicod (CNRS).
+Philippe Schlenker is a senior researcher at CNRS (Institut Jean-Nicod, Paris) and a Global Distinguished Professor at New York University.
 He was educated at École Normale Supérieure (Paris), and obtained a Ph.D. in Linguistics from MIT, and a Ph.D. in Philosophy from EHESS (Paris).
-Previously, he taught at École Normale Supérieure, Paris, at the University of Southern California, and at the University of California - Los Angeles.
+He has taught at École Normale Supérieure, Paris, at the University of Southern California, at UCLA, and, since 2008, at NYU.

 Dr. Schlenker’s early interests included semantics, pragmatics, the philosophy of language and philosophical logic.
 He has conducted research on indexicals and indirect discourse, intensional semantics ('A Plea for Monsters', Linguistics & Philosophy 2003), anaphora, presuppositions ('Local Contexts', Semantics & Pragmatics 2009), as well as semantic paradoxes.